voyanttools/dialogica/index.md

 ## Contents

-1. [Introduction](/intro.md): What is Dialogica?
+0. [Introduction](/intro.md): What is Dialogica?
 What is our pedagogical philosophy and our model for using these?

     [Play and introductory video welcoming you to Voyant](https://youtu.be/nwzQ2sxhPKo)

-2. [E-Texts and Analysis](/etexts.md): Introducing Voyant and text analysis.
+1. [E-Texts and Analysis](/etexts.md): Introducing Voyant and text analysis.

     Download: [Walkthrough 1: What is an electronic text and how can we study it?](https://drive.google.com/drive/u/0/folders/1a2VRBO_vULjZ7t5t2DA8wMN0hQNC18zw)

-3. [Studying a Text](/study.md): How to prepare a text and explore it.
+2. [Studying a Text](/study.md): How to prepare a text and explore it.

     Download: [Walkthrough 2: Studying a Text](https://drive.google.com/drive/u/0/folders/1a2VRBO_vULjZ7t5t2DA8wMN0hQNC18zw)

-4. Sharing Results
+3. [Sharing Results](/share.md): How to share interactive Voyant panels in an online paper.

-1. [Managing Corpora with Spreadsheets or XML](sheetAndXML.md): How to use either spreadsheets or XML to manage a collection of documents.
+4. [Managing Corpora with Spreadsheets or XML](sheetAndXML.md): How to use either spreadsheets or XML to manage a collection of documents.

     Download: [Walkthrough 4: Managing Corpora with Spreadhseets and XML](https://drive.google.com/drive/u/0/folders/1a2VRBO_vULjZ7t5t2DA8wMN0hQNC18zw)